Jody Freeman: Career

 In 1990–91, she clerked at the Ontario Court of Appeal for a panel of judges including future Canadian Supreme Court Justice and UN High Commissioner Louise Arbour.
-From 1995 to 2005, Freeman was a Professor of Law at UCLA, where she co-founded the Environmental Law Program and was an award-winning teacher.
+From 1995 to 2005, Freeman was a professor of law at UCLA, where she co-founded the Environmental Law Program and was an award-winning teacher.
 From 2001 to 2004, Freeman also taught environmental law and served as Associate Dean for Law and Policy at the Bren School of Environmental Science & Management at UCSB.

 She has been a visiting professor at Georgetown Law Center, New York University Law School, and Stanford Law School.

 In 2005, Freeman joined the Harvard Law School faculty.
 She was one of a number of hires made during Elena Kagan's tenure as Dean.
 In 2006, she founded Harvard's Environmental and Energy Law and Policy program, a legal "think tank" for climate and energy policy analysis, and established an environmental law clinic.

 In 2006, Freeman authored an amicus brief on behalf of former United States Secretary of State Madeleine Albright in Massachusetts v.
 Environmental Protection Agency, the global warming case decided by the Supreme Court in 2007.

-From 2009–2010, she served as Counselor for Energy and Climate Change in the Obama White House.
+From 2009 to 2010, she served as Counselor for Energy and Climate Change in the Obama White House.

 In 2015, she and her colleague Richard Lazarus co-authored an amicus brief on behalf of William D. Ruckelshaus and William K. Reilly, former Administrators of the Environmental Protection Agency, supporting the government in the litigation over the Obama administration's Clean Power Plan.